istex/istex-jobs/README.md

 * [force] (boolean):  Does the task must run even if not needed.
 Default: false
 * [doWarn] (boolean): Does Exchange warn about failed request.
 Default: false
 ### generateHoldings
+#### parameters:
+* [contacts] (...string): contacts emails listed in the institutional_links file
+* [reviewBaseUrl] (string): The base url of the Istex review instance.
+Default: "https://revue-sommaire.data.istex.fr"
+* [apiBaseUrl] (string): The base url of the Istex API instance.
+Default: "https://api.istex.fr"
+* [parallel] (number): Number of parallel request to ISTEX API.
+The total number of request is parallel * concurency Default: 15
+* [concurency] (number): Number of concurent Corpus processed AKA number of concurent request to ISTEX review.
+Default: 2
+* [outputPath] (string): Where to generate files.
+Default: "./output/exchange"
+* [force] (boolean):  Does the task must run even if not needed.
+Default: false
+* [doWarn] (boolean): Does Exchange warn about failed request.
+Default: false